bjt-user/Linux/android.md

-#### TODO: transfer data
+#### FAIL: android-file-transfer

 ```
 sudo pacman -S android-file-transfer
 ```

-It looked like it worked.
+It looked like it worked.\
-But the data was not on the phone...
+But the audio file was in the wrong folder and could not correctly be played.